epam/edp-install/docs/user-guide/add-application.md

 * **Create from template** – creates a project on the pattern in accordance with an application language, a build tool, and a framework.
 This strategy is recommended for projects that start developing their applications from scratch.

-* **Import project** - allows configuring a replication from the Git server.
+* **Import project** - allows using existing VCS repository to integrate with EDP.
 While importing the existing repository, select the Git server from the drop-down list and define the relative path to the repository, such as */epmd-edp/examples/basic/edp-auto-tests-simple-example*.

   !!! note
-      In order to use the **Import project** strategy, make sure to adjust it with the [Integrate GitLab/GitHub With Jenkins](../operator-guide/import-strategy-jenkins.md) or [Integrate GitLab/GitHub With Tekton](../operator-guide/import-strategy-tekton.md) page.
+      In order to use the **Import project** strategy, make sure to adjust it with the [Integrate GitLab/GitHub With Tekton](../operator-guide/import-strategy-tekton.md) page.

 * **Clone project** – clones the indicated repository into EPAM Delivery Platform.
 While cloning the existing repository, it is required to fill in the **Repository URL** field as well: